-Businesses in today’s globally competitive and rapidly changing technological environment are increasing resorting to multi-disciplinary approaches to problem solving.
-The Fox School is leading a growing trend in business schools towards interdisciplinary research with its Inter-Disciplinary Studies (IDS) concentration.
+Businesses in today’s globally competitive and rapidly changing technological environment are increasingly resorting to multi-disciplinary approaches to problem solving.
+The Fox School is leading a growing trend in business schools towards interdisciplinary research with its Interdisciplinary Studies (IDS) concentration.
 Outstanding students seeking in-depth preparation spanning multiple functional areas of business or who have expectations for breadth beyond the established programs of study may be interested in the IDS concentration.
-The faculty members within the IDS program are internationally recognized coming from multiple backgrounds in accounting, finance, international business, information systems, marketing, neuroscience, statistics and strategic management.
+The faculty members within the IDS program are internationally recognized coming from multiple backgrounds in accounting, finance, international business, information systems, marketing, neuroscience, statistics, and strategic management.

 Title: Professor of Marketing

 Research Interests: Large-scale field experiment mobile marketing, customer analytics with machine learning and big data, deep learning for personalized promotions, competitive pricing, omnichannel targeting, social media networking ads, artificial intelligence and recommendation algorithms

 Title:Associate Professor of Marketing

 Research Interests: Marketing Strategy, Digital Marketing, International Business, Branding, Customer and Supplier Relationship Management

 Research Interests: Technology and innovation management, studying both multinational as well as entrepreneurial firms and the geography of innovation.

 Office: Alter Hall 549

 Title: Professor of Management Information Systems and Stauffer Senior Research Fellow